Hotel Olympik

 Hotel Olympik is a large hotel in the Karlín area of the 8th district of Prague, Czech Republic.
-The hotel is near the housing facility Invalidovna and the stadium of Čechie Karlín.
+The hotel is near the Invalidovna housing facility and the Čechie Karlín stadium.
 Hotel Olympik is located at 138 Sokolovská Street.

 History

-The Hotel Olympik was designed by a team or architects led by Josef Polak between 1967 and 1971. hotel was opened to the public in 1973.
+The Hotel Olympik was designed by a team of architects led by Josef Polak between 1967 and 1971.
+The hotel was opened to the public in 1973.
 The building is 73 m high, it has 21 floors and overlooks the city quarter Karlín.

 The hotel was finished in 1974, and at the time had 715 beds.
 A fire in the hotel in 1995 took 8 lives and resulted in damages of 35 million CZK.

+In 1995, the hotel was the scene for one of the biggest fires in Czech Republic history, resulting in 8 deaths and 34 injuries.
+The fire started on the 11th floor of the hotel, and is believed to be caused due to an overheating appliance.